huynhicode/huynhicode/README.md

 - 👩‍🎨 **Design Systems**
   - Design That Scales by Dan Mall
   - Frontend Architecture for Design Systems by Micah Godbolt

+- 🧜‍♀️ **Mermaid**
+  - The Official Guide to Mermaid.js by Knut Sveidqvist & Ashish Jain

 - 👩‍🚀 **Other**
   - An Astronaut's Guide to Life on Earth by Col. Chris Handfield